- Entertainment and Media»

 In the 70's, Monty Python, Dr. Demento, Weird Al Yankovikc, Ray Stevens, and Jim Stafford provided many novelty tunes, but there were others that hit it big with this genre as well.
 While we may not think of these tunes as the best music of the 70's, 60's or any other time period, they have hit and stayed on the charts in many instances.

-On this page, I've highlighted some of the most memorable hit novelty songs from the 1960s and 1970s, when I was a kid.
-It should be a lot of fun to listen in, so there are videos that include the original recorded tunes.
-Enjoy!
+On this page, I've highlighted what I think are 15 of the most memorable hit novelty songs from the 1960s and 1970s.
+It should be a lot of fun to listen in!

 They're Coming To Take Me Away